 Here are some key areas when evaluating opportunity vs. risk:

-One of the first steps is to embrace the fact that there is risk, and that with that risk comes the potential for failure.
+One of the first steps is to embrace the fact that there is risk, and with that risk comes the potential for failure.
 Is failure the end of the world?
 No. It's feedback.
 It's a part of your journey toward accomplishing anything meaningful.

 Startups have the advantage of being able to “fail fast” and pivot on strategy, often much faster than their larger counterparts.
 Failure can provide invaluable learning opportunities, a fact that is not lost on seasoned investors when they look at who is behind the company for a potential deal.